pawanti8421/Weather-website/README.md

 Overview:

 This project is a dynamic and interactive weather website created using HTML, CSS, and JavaScript.
-It leverages the OpenWeather API to fetch real-time weather data for any location in the world.
+It leverages the OpenWeathermap API to fetch real-time weather data for any location in the world.
 The site is designed to provide users with an intuitive and visually appealing interface to check current weather conditions, forecasts, and other meteorological information.